jetho/pl0compiler/README.markdown

 # An Interpreter and Compiler for Wirth's PL/0 Language

-This Scala project provides an AST-based Interpreter and a Compiler for the PL/0 Programming Language by Niklaus Wirth.
+This Scala project provides an AST-based Interpreter and a TAM Bytecode Compiler for the PL/0 Programming Language by Niklaus Wirth.

 In a Nutshell, this implementation supports the following concepts: